How does GST Impact Medical Insurance Premium?

 Owing to the competition in the market, health plans are now available for many affordable prices.
-This is a major benefit since healthcare costs are mounting steadily and high premiums can further increase the financial burden for people.
+This is a major benefit since healthcare costs are mounting steadily and high premium can further increase the financial burden for people.
 Now, that will not happen.
-Health insurance policies with affordable premiums become highly rewarding.
+Health insurance policies with affordable premium become highly rewarding.

 In addition to this benefit, buyers are also experiencing convenience in terms of seamless processes for buying health policy and hassle-free claim settlement.

 With the implementation of GST, all health insurance buyers are bound to pay additional charges based on the applicable tax rates.
 Moreover, individuals who have bought health policies cannot avail input tax credit.
 Also, corporate policyholders having group policies for their employees cannot avail input tax credit.